danyork/draft-p-charge-info/README.md

 The history of drafts at the IETF can be found at: https://datatracker.ietf.org/doc/draft-york-p-charge-info/

 These files were originally part of a separate git repo at: https://github.com/danyork/internet-drafts-york

+October 2018 - This draft is now in the RFC Editor Queue.